 Many business travelers struggle to maintain an exercise program due to the inability to maintain a consistent schedule.
 At 6:30 am one day you are on commuting to work at 6:30 am the next day you are on a plane.
 It can be challenging to find the time to workout at home and even harder to workout while traveling.

-Alternatively, you could store the beginner fitness kit in your office and workout during your lunch break- assuming you have your own office- you may get some strange looks if you are doing this in your team meeting room.
+Alternatively, you could store the some of the workout equipment in your office and workout during your lunch break- assuming you have your own office- you may get some strange looks if you are doing this in your team meeting room.

 Beginner Workout Routine